Engineering Short Courses

 Power Electronics Design for Electromagnetic Compatibility (6 hours)

-This course covers fundamental and advanced design concepts related to the design of power electronic circuits for meeting electromagnetic compatibility requirements.
+This course covers fundamental and advanced design concepts related to the design of power electronic circuits to meet electromagnetic compatibility requirements.
 Basic power electronic circuit topologies and applications are reviewed with a focus on the fundamental properties of these circuits that result in unwanted conducted and radiated emissions.
 Noise source models are presented, and various noise mitigation options are examined.

 Essential Shielding Concepts and Design Strategies (6 hours)